helmless/helmless/docs/faq.md

     Helmless currently only supports Google Cloud Run, but any contributions are welcome!

-    Join the [Discord server](/discord) to help us build Helmless for other cloud providers.
+    Join the [Community Forum](https://github.com/helmless/helmless/discussions) to help us build Helmless for other cloud providers.

     [:octicons-arrow-right-24: Learn more](./contributing.md)